20 Tips for Planning the Perfect Garden

 Consider the Big Picture

-Sketch out an overall picture of your yard, including entertainment areas, your house and other buildings.
-Enlarge the sketch and mark off existing landscape features like trees, shrubs and gardens.
+Sketch an overall picture of your yard, including entertainment areas, your house and other buildings.
+Enlarge the sketch and mark off landscape features like trees, shrubs and gardens.
 Pencil in proposed plantings to see how they fit within the existing landscape.

 hardscaping landscaping